opencomponents/opencomponents.github.io/website/docs/quick-start-tutorial.md

 ## Next Steps

+### Understanding Your Component

+The generated component demonstrates several OpenComponents features:
+- **Parameter Handling**: Shows how to define and use mandatory/optional parameters
+- **Server Actions**: The "funFact" button demonstrates client-server communication
+- **CSS Modules**: Scoped styling that won't conflict with other components
+- **TypeScript**: Type safety for better development experience
+- **Client-side Interactivity**: Event handling within components

 Now that you've created your first component, explore these advanced topics:

 1. **[Component Structure](components/getting-started)** - Learn about advanced component patterns